-- A student must be notified a second time once they have accrued at least six (6) truancy events. - Student may be assigned, with or without parent consent, to the school's truancy abatement program.
+- Letter #2 sent regular and/or delivery confirmation mail. - A student must be notified a second time once they have accrued at least six (6) truancy events. - Student may be assigned, with or without parent consent, to the school's truancy abatement program.